BumblebeeBat/FlyingFox/docs/channels.md

 ##### Hashlock bets
 are unlocked by a 256 bits called `secret`.
 It needs to satisfy `SHA256(secret)=Merkle`.
 If unlocked, the money goes opposite of `default`.

+##### Burn bets
+burn bets cannot be unlocked.
+If the channel closes when money is in a burn bet, then that money gets burned.

 ##### Oracle bets
 are unlocked by